chrisandoryan/chrisandoryan/README.md

 **About Me!**

-- 👨🏽‍💻 Graduate Student in Data Science at Bina Nusantara University
+- 👨🏽‍💻 Bachelor's of Cybersecurity and Master's in Computer Science (Offensive AI) at Bina Nusantara University
 - 🧐 Penetration Tester and Security Researcher
 - 🧑🏻‍💻 Solid Background in Mobile (Kotlin and React Native) and Web (JS, PHP, Python) Development
 - 🐱‍💻 Speaker at BlackHat Asia Arsenal 2020 Security Conference